-My last post left off after we got the first hair test back.
-We had begun multivitamins, probiotics and some other things.
-We were still battling constipation and yeast and our next step was a natural anti-fungal (GSE).
-But to roll back a few weeks in March 2006 we were working on just getting my son to accept any supplements at all.
-He was very orally averse to foods and supplements and had taken to freaking out at the sight of a medicine syringe.
-The reason for this is unknown because he hardly ever had to be given any medicines as a baby or toddler.
-But he certainly hated anything in his mouth and gagged on so many things.
-In fact he would vomit them up.
+We were still battling constipation and yeast so our next step was a natural anti-fungal (GSE).
+The month prior to starting chelation we were working on getting my son to accept any supplements at all.
+He had oral sensory defensiveness to foods and supplements.
+He freaked out at the sight of a medicine syringe.
+The reason for this is unknown because he really had no previous experience with using one.
+He hated anything in his mouth and gagged on everything or he’d vomit it up.

-The idea of putting him on a long list of supplements was intimidating to say the least.
-I had no idea how I was going to get him to take all this stuff let along take chelators in the middle of the night.
+The idea of putting him on a long list of supplements was intimidating.
+I had no idea how I was going to get him to take all this stuff let alone take chelators in the middle of the night.

 I decided one day to start playing a game with him using the medicine syringes.
-I let him fill them with water and squirt them.
+I let him fill them with water and squirt it in the sink.
 This slowly moved to my squirting water into my mouth to drink and laughing.
-Later he was comfortable squirting the water in my mouth.
-After a few days he would squirt the water into his own mouth.
-Then eventually he let me squirt water into his mouth in very tiny amounts.
-He called this game “Ub-dub”.
-He always made up words for things he didn’t have words for.
-Eventually ub-dub progressed with putting juice in the syringe and taking turns getting our squirts.
+Later he was comfortable squirting the water in his own mouth.
+Eventually he let me squirt water into his mouth in very tiny amounts.
+Eventually water became juice and he happily took turns squirting it into my mouth and me into his.
+It was a game now.

 We continued to battle constipation off an on and it did affect his behavior.
-He had tantrums, didn’t listen well, irritability and was very hyperactive.
-We had to use a laxative at one point when he had not gone to the bathroom in 2 days.
+He had tantrums, didn’t listen, was irritable and very hyperactive.
+We had to use senna laxative at one point when he had not had a BM in 2 days.

 During April and May 2006 I was working on adding one supplement at a time from the long list of supplements that used to be recommended for frequent low dose chelation.

-My son had a rash on his bottom and constipation that fluctuated off and on sometimes responding to increases in probiotics.
-He gravitated towards starchy foods only and I later learned that the constipation and starchy foods were due to yeast.
+My son had a rash on his bottom and constipation that fluctuated.
+Sometimes it responded to increases in probiotics.
+He mostly ate starchy foods and I later learned this was a sign of yeast.

-By May 14, 2006 we were on the all the supplements except molybdenum and we had finally begun the Grapefruit seed extract he so badly needed.
-Those first of die off were crazy.
+By May 14, 2006 we were on the all the supplements except molybdenum and we had began grapefruit seed extract.
+Those initial die-off response was crazy.
 My son was smashing himself under the bed sheets for sensory input.
 He was banging on everything and didn’t listen at all to anything you said.
 His eye contact was off but his stools were improving.
-He was averse to touch and he wasn’t asking us to squeeze him.
-He was brushing away touches.
-But it was improving the constipation.
+He was averse to touch and he wasn’t asking us for his normal sensory input squeezes.
+He was brushing away touches but his constipation was going away.

-We were set to try DMSA/ALA every 3 hours for 3 days.
-I also began milk thistle.
+We were set to start DMSA/ALA every 3 hours for 64 hours.
+I also put him on milk thistle.

 We did have a hard time getting him to take his night doses, so that second day on round I made him a social story book about the chelation and the night doses.
-It showed mommy coming into this room at night to give him a squirt of juice in his “ub dub”.
-And it showed mom giving the juice in the day time.
+It showed mommy coming into this room at night to give him a squirt from the medicine syringe.
+It also showed mom giving the juice in the day time.
 I had hoped this would help him understand what was going on at night.

-He cried and screamed and tried to refuse the dose but we did get him to take them.
-The following day was great.
+He cried and screamed and tried to refuse the dose but we did get him to take them by being persistent.
+The following day he was amazing!
 He was so playful, even silly and humorous in his play.
 He finally had a normal but foul-smelling stool.

 He was communicating better and seemed to understand us better.

-My journal says: “He’s been like a regular 3-year-old!”
+My chelation journal said: “He’s been like a regular 3-year-old!”

-Round two brought constipation and yeast but we increased the antifungal.
+Round 2 brought constipation and yeast but we increased the antifungal.
 This round was 4 days long instead of 3.
 He was so much better on the chelators than off.
-On round two I noted that he was playing by himself more and he was pretending.
+On round two I noted that he was playing more and he was pretending.
 He was communicating better with us instead of screaming when he wanted things or pointing.
 He was trying to dress himself and he was more cooperative.
-I did bribe him with a gummy fish when he took his doses even at night and this helped him comply.
-But the gains we were getting were worth it.
+I did bribe him with a gummy fish when he took his doses even at night and this helped him comply because he was very difficult at night initially.
+The gains were worth it.

 On June 8th, I had written that he was dressing himself in the morning and peeing on the potty during the day without anyone telling him to do so.
 We had spent over a year trying to toilet train him and he was partially trained until he regressed at age 2 1/2.
 To this day I have not figured out what triggered that regression.
-I am still combing his infant journal and baby book to see if he had a viral infection or some other trigger.
-But finally he was using the toilet in just 2 rounds.
-Prior to this my son screamed like he was dying if you put him on the potty.
+He was using the toilet in just 2 rounds.
+Before chelation he screamed like he was dying if you put him on the potty.

-Round three was not so pleasant in that he was irritable and uncooperative but his imagination was finally developing.
-The later half of June was a bit rough with fussiness and defiant behavior off an on which I eventually learned was due to yeast and that we needed to use GSE daily not just for rounds.
-But he did keep his gains for toileting and he learned to button his shirts by himself on June 23rd when he yelled ” I did it!” from the backseat of the car.
+Round 3 was not so pleasant.
+He was irritable and uncooperative but his imagination was finally developing.
+The later half of June was a bit rough with fussiness and defiant behavior off and on which I learned was due to yeast.
+We needed to use GSE daily not just for rounds.
+He did keep his gains for toileting and he learned to button his shirts by himself on June 23rd when he yelled ” I did it!” from the backseat of the car.

-Round six he was hyper and impulsive but happy.
+Round 6 he was hyper and impulsive but happy.
 He talked almost non-stop and he moved non-stop.

-By round eight I began chelating myself.
-My daughter was on round three.
-I took my son to a heavy equipment show after round eight and he used to be afraid of fork lifts, but he climbed right one that day!
+Round 8 We were all chelating now.
+I took my son to a heavy equipment show.
+He used to be afraid of fork lifts, but he climbed right on one that day!
 He also sat on the potty and tried to make a bowel movement.

-After round nine my son had a BM on the toilet.
+Round 9 my son had a BM on the toilet NOT in a diaper and of his own choosing.
 He was out of diapers during the day.
 He was asking questions about everything.
-He took the play dough that used to make him gag when he touched it and made dough “vegetables” in the living room on August 25, 2006.
+He took the play dough that used to make him gag when he touched it and made dough “vegetables” in the living room in August 2006.

 He was having trouble falling asleep at night and I added a tiny bit of melatonin.
-He was back to taking his clothes off at home and refusing to wear them.
-But this improved when I increased the GSE.
-I began using Echinacea with zinc and vitamin C post round to ward off the runny noses he was getting at the end of the rounds.
+He was back to taking his clothes off at home and refusing to wear them but this improved when I increased the GSE.
+I began using Echinacea with zinc and extra vitamin C post to support his immune system for the runny noses he was getting at the end of the rounds.

-Just prior to round ten I noted he was doing so well that he problem solved one day.
+Round 10 I noted he was doing so well that he problem solved one day.
 When I could not take him to his coveted go-kart track because we didn’t have the money he was upset at first.
-But then he suggested we go to the playground because that was free.
+Then he suggested we go to the playground because that was free.
 Normally he would have just flipped out for an hour about the go-karts.